smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - **Step 1: How should we contact you?**

-        - Authentication phone: select your country or region and specify a mobile phone number you intend to use in this lab
+        - Authentication phone: select your country or region and specify a mobile phone number you intend to use in this lab.

         - Method: **Send me a code by text message**

     - **Step 2: We've sent a text message to your phone**

-        - Use the code in the text message you received, select **Verify**
+        - Use the code in the text message you received, select **Verify**.

     - **Step 3: Keep using your existing application**

         - Note that you have the option of using **app password** and select **Done**.

 > **Note**:

 16. When prompted again to provide additional information, select **Next**, on the **confirm your current password** page, select **re-enter my password**, and, when prompted, provide the password for the Active Directory user account of **Ann G. Ayers**.